BIT-TYJ/BIT-TYJ/README.md

 - 👋 Hi, I’m @BIT-TYJ, I got my bachelor's degree in BIT.   🌱 And I’m currently a Ph.D. candidate in BIT.
-- 👀 I’m interested in listening to musics and reading books.
+- 👀 I’m interested in listening to musics, playing ping-pong, and reading books.